JOHN REGINALD HALLIDAY CHRISTIE, THE MURDERER OF 10 RILLINGTON PLACE

 It was while he was a policeman that Christie committed his first murder.
 His first victim was a 21 year old Austrian woman named Ruth Fuerst.
 Ruth came to Britain in 1939 to train to be a nurse.
 In 1943 she was working in a munitions factory and, short of money she became a part time prostitute.

 Christie persuaded Ruth to go to his flat while his wife Ethel was visiting her family in Sheffield.
 According to Christie Ruth undressed.
-He then strangled her with a rope.
+He strangled her while having sex with her using a rope.
 Christie temporarily hid the body of Ruth Fuerst under the floor boards of his front room.
 Later he buried her in the small garden behind his flat.

 Christie's next victim was a woman named Muriel Eady, aged 31.
 In December 1943 Christie left the police force.
 He then got a job as a clerk in a radio factory in Acton.
 While there he met Muriel.
 She lived with her aunt and she had a regular boyfriend.
 On two occasions Muriel and her boyfriend went to 10 Rillington Place to have tea served by Mrs Christie.
 Once they went to the cinema.